Single-qubit gate teleportation provides a quantum advantage: Quantum advantage against

 \subsection{Quantum advantage against $\NC^0$ from $\psim{\teleport}$}

 In this section, we finish the argument for our result, establishing a quantum advantage for the $\psim{\teleport}$ problem against (non-uniform) $\NC^0$.

-In Section~\ref{sec:simteleptosimcliffpq}, we showed that a possibilistic $\NC^0/\poly$ simulator for $\teleport$ circuits implies a possibilistic $\NC^0/\poly$ simulator for $\PCliff{Q}$ for some fixed function $Q$:
+In Section~\ref{sec:simteleptosimcliffpq}, we showed that a possibilistic (non-uniform) $\NC^0$ simulator for $\teleport$ circuits implies a possibilistic $\NC^0/\poly$ simulator for $\PCliff{Q}$ for some fixed function $Q$:

-We will use the possibilistic simulation for the $\PCliff{Q}$ problem together with possibilistic state tomography, Section~\ref{sec:possibilistictomographyredc} (specialized from \cite{grier2020interactive}), to solve certain word problem for a fixed group that is as hard as $\parityproblem$.
-This will lead to the following implication:
+We will use the possibilistic simulation for the $\PCliff{Q}$ problem together with possibilistic state tomography, Section~\ref{sec:possibilistictomographyredc} (specialized from \cite{grier2020interactive}), to solve a certain word problem for a fixed group with success probability at least $2/3$.
+The word problem we consider is as hard as $\parityproblem$.